robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 habitat selection across temporal or spatial contexts, are implicitly multilayer analyses.

-Multilayer networks represent a novel framework for explicitly scale on the influence of habitat selection and space use on sociality.
-Animal social systems can be parsed by spatial contexts, defined, for example, by habitat types as in Figure <a href="#fig:lcres">3</a>.
-Given that habitat data are available across a wide range of spatial scales, we evaluated the influence of land cover spatial resolution on multilayer network metrics.
+Multilayer networks represents a novel framework for explicitly testing the influence of habitat selection on sociality across scales.
+Animal social systems can be parsed by spatial contexts, defined by habitat types as in Figure <a href="#fig:lcres">3</a>.
+Given that habitat data are available across a wide range of spatial scales, we evaluated the influence of habitat spatial resolution on multilayer network metrics.
 The results indicate varied influence of increasing spatial resolution depending on the habitat layer.
 As spatial resolution increased, edge overlap decreased in forage while remaining stable in open and forest habitats (Figure <a href="#fig:socres">5</a> D).
 Forage is a rare and patchy habitat on Fogo Island, as is indicated by a decrease in the proportion of relocations in this habitat type with increasing spatial resolution (Figure S1)<!--TODO-->.
 Similar to increasing spatial distance threshold, the influence of increasing spatial resolution on graph strength was notably different between habitat layers.
 Forest layers showed little change in graph strength with increasing spatial resolution and variation between individuals.
-Forage and open layers had greater individual variation in graph strength, while forage was the sole layer to show large responses in graph strength to increasing spatial resolution (Figure
-<a href="#fig:socres">5</a> E).
-As such, multilayer network measures
-related to habitat are explicitly dependent on spatial scale.
+Forage and open layers had greater individual variation in graph strength, while forage was the sole layer to show large responses in graph strength to increasing spatial resolution (Figure <a href="#fig:socres">5</a> E).
+As such, multilayer network measures related to habitat are explicitly dependent on spatial scale.
 Edge overlap can indicate if some associations between individuals are dependent on the habitat-context (Battiston, Nicosia and Latora 2014).
 If the spatial resolution of the habitat data are insufficient to capture rare habitats, context-specific relationships between individuals may not be captured by multilayer networks.

 The effect of seasonality of resources on sociality can be directly measured by differences in association between individuals across time